sigmasoldi3r/pagoda/readme.md

 - Interactive actions.
 - A custom scripting language, that is designed to resemble a script.

+## Language and usage

+You can check out the [manual (aka user guide) page](https://sigmasoldi3r.github.io/pagoda/#manual).

+Is currently being built, so expect to have almost everything missing for now.

 ## Showcase

 \*Note: Everything is still under active development, this readme will be updated soon.